AlaaYa7ia/basic-website/README.md

 # alaa-yahia-project1

-Taps first frontend project.
-Week 2: CSS, HTML, and basic JS.
+CSS, HTML, and JavaScript, a basic web application.